ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/005-using-scenes.md

 * Picture-in-picture visibility, size, shape and position.
 * Current overlays

 Suppose you are running an interview show.
 You may want to have one Scene where it is you and your guest, both displayed with names below your video.
 Then you can create a Scene for just your guest's video and their name, and another for just your video and your name.
 Then you can quickly switch between all three views during the interview.
-We recommend taking a little time to plan out your overlays and then ochestrate them using Scenes.
+We recommend taking a little time to plan out your overlays and then orchestrate them using Scenes.
 It can help your broadcasts go smoothly.

 ### Creating Scenes